ChristoffBo/homeassistant/README.md

 Home Assistant allows anyone to create add-on repositories.
 This Repo was created for personal use only and is a collection of addons from other creators aswell.These add-ons are provided as is.

-I Only created the following Addons:

-Heimdall,

-Mimic3-tts-server,

-technitium-dns.

 ## Installation